witnet/documentation/docs/tutorials/bitcoin-price-feed/migrations.md

 - `truffle migrate --network=goerli` deploys on the Ethereum Görli testnet.

-Deploying on Mainnet is not supported yet.
-Take a look at the [community roadmap][roadmap] for more information on Mainnet support.

 ## Interact with your contract

 The Truffle documentation has a comprehensive guide on [interacting with